yafshar/hilsort/README.md

 # Hilbert-related calculations plus sorting points in Euclidean space using space-filling curves.

-Space-filling curves are 1-dimensional traversals of n-dimensional space where each point in a discrete space is visited once.
+A space-filling curve is a curve whose trajectory traverses and covers every point within a higher-dimensional region, often exemplified by the unit square (or, in more general cases, an n-dimensional unit hypercube).
 These curves have been heavily researched for their locality-preserving properties and are especially useful for dimensionality reduction.

-The current module is a Python bindings for Doug Moore's Fast Hilbert Curve Generation plus extra functionality to use the methods for sorting points in Euclidean space using space-filling curves.
+The current module is a Python binding for Doug Moore's Fast Hilbert Curve Generation plus extra functionality to use the methods for sorting points in Euclidean space using space-filling curves.
 The number of nbits bits determines the precision of the curve, and the algorithm work under the constraint